open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 ## Future possibilities

 This permits sampling systems to propagate consistent sampling information downstream where it can be compensated for.
 For example, this will enable the tail-sampling processor in the OTel Collector to propagate its sampling decisions to backends in a standard way.
+This permits backend systems to use the effective sampling probability in data presentations.